Harappan language: Multiple languages

-The Indus script only indicates that it was used to write one language (if any).
-But it is quite possible that multiple languages were spoken in the IVC, similar to how Sumerian and Akkadian co-existed in Mesopotamia for centuries.
+The Indus script only indicates that it was used to write one language (if any), but it is quite possible that multiple languages were spoken in the IVC, much as Sumerian and Akkadian co-existed in Mesopotamia for centuries.
 Jane R. McIntosh suggests one such possibility: Para-Munda was originally the main language of the civilization, especially in the Punjab region.
 Later, the proto-Dravidian immigrants introduced their language to the area in the 5th millennium BC.
 The Dravidian language was spoken by the new settlers in the southern plains, while Para-Munda remained the main language of those in Punjab.